Will crash across your southern capes

 Speaking of prejudice, it’s also against the rules to refuse to take attitude and behavior into account — and how it shapes an outcome.
 Ya know — the rules you want others to follow when considering your concerns.

-Chris Rock hilariously captures a serious part of the problem.
+Chris Rock hilariously captures a serious part of the problem below.
 The operative word is “part.”
-It would be preposterous for me to say:
+It would be absurd for me to say:

 Lookie here — if only they’d act accordingly, all would be well.